Correlation Between Solana and Clearpool

 Pair Corralation between Solana and Clearpool

-Assuming the 90 days trading horizon Solana is expected to generate 1.56 times less return on investment than Clearpool.
-But when comparing it to its historical volatility, Solana is 2.12 times less risky than Clearpool.
-It trades about 0.09 of its potential returns per unit of risk.
-Clearpool is currently generating about 0.06 of returns per unit of risk over similar time horizon.
-If you would invest 14.00 in Clearpool on April 22, 2025 and sell it today you would earn a total of 2.00 from holding Clearpool or generate 14.29% return on investment over 90 days.
+Assuming the 90 days trading horizon Solana is expected to generate 0.56 times more return on investment than Clearpool.
+However, Solana is 1.79 times less risky than Clearpool.
+It trades about 0.13 of its potential returns per unit of risk.
+Clearpool is currently generating about 0.05 per unit of risk.
+If you would invest 15,240 in Solana on July 2, 2025 and sell it today you would earn a total of 5,575 from holding Solana or generate 36.58% return on investment over 90 days.

 Time Period3 Months [change]